moquist/datomic-schematode/README.md

                                                      :sandwich/meat ""}])
 ;; => Exception ["Ew.
 You are not allowed to name a sandwich \"soap-scum\"."]["unique constraint failed for [:sandwich/bread :sandwich/meat]"]  ns-10241/eval10242/fn--10243 (form-init9213208939110354565.clj:1)
 ```
+#### Test Your Constraints
-#### You can test your constraints without attempting to transact anything.
+You can test your constraints without attempting to transact anything.
 Just pull the :schematode/tx* db/fn out of Datomic and execute it on your transaction data (or use datomic-schematode/tx*, which wraps :schematode/tx* for you):
 ```clj
 datomic-schemtode.examples.deli-menu> (let [my-schematode-tx* (:db/fn (d/entity (d/db (d/connect db-url)) :schematode/tx*))]
                                          (my-schematode-tx* (d/db (d/connect db-url))